rahulkumarborah/tejasupmanyu.dev/src/pages/understanding-use-effect/index.md

 In this example above, as the user types a name in the input field, `setName` gets triggered and sets the new name in state, leading to a re-render.
 How does the effect know about latest value of `name`?
 Is it some sort of data-binding?
 Nada.
 We learnt earlier that count is different and isolated for each render.
 Functions, event handlers and even effects can 'see' values from the render they belong to.
 So the correct mental model to paint is - It is not only a changing `name` inside an unchanging _effect_.
 It is the _effect_ which also is different for each render.

-So let's set this out straight. _Every_ function inside a component render sees the state, props particular to that render only.
+Let's set this out straight. _Every_ function inside a component render sees the state, props particular to that render only.

-So the eventual question in your mind would be - how can I access state and prop from next or previous renders, just like _class components_.
+So, the eventual question in your mind would be - how can I access state and prop from next or previous renders, just like _class components_.
 Well it would be going against the flow, but is definitely possible using refs.
 Be aware that when you want to read the future props or state from a function in a past render, you’re intentionally going against the flow.
-It’s not wrong (and in some cases necessary) but it might look less “clean” to break out and that;s intended to highlight which code is fragile and depends on timing.
+It’s not wrong (and in some cases necessary) but it might look less “clean” to break out and that's intended to highlight which code is fragile and depends on timing.
 In classes, it’s less obvious when this happens, which can lead to strange bugs in some cases.

 ```jsx
 function Greeting() {